natsharma/blockchain-get-last-block/README.md

 # blockchain
-return last block on the chain
+returns last block on the chain